idrisaltamimi/react-lazy-img-component/readme.md

         placeholderSrc={img2Small}
         imageClass="img"
         loader="pulse"
-        alt="a pinkish water with a big beautiful boulder in the middle that has a few small trees" />
+        alt="a pinkish water with a big beautiful boulder in the middle that has a few small trees on the top of it" />
     </div>
   )